Questions for landlords and property managers

 The platform uses tenant and property profiles to propose living arrangements.
 A tenant is able to give feedback on those proposals through the application.
 When groups show mutual interest in roommates and property, a match is created.
-The platform them helps create and sign a shared lease.
+The platform then helps create a LivingLab lease for these groups.

 + Does LivingLab handle rent?

 Yes we do.
 Rent is guaranteed and paid for by LivingLab.

 Removing the group resonsibility for buying furniture and consumables makes it easier to share your rental.
 You do not have to keep track of receipts or worry that your roommate who owns the couch might leave one day.

 + What happens after I apply to a property?

 Other potential roommates in the group will be shown your intent to apply via a green halo around your user name.
 If you are the last to apply, the group application will be processed.
 Once a group application is processed, you will be unable to apply to another group.

 + Why do I need to pay an application deposit?

 Your application deposit is needed to protect the group if a roommate does not sign the lease.
 Application fees can be expensive.
 If someone does not agree to the lease, you will be unable to get the application fee back.
 The deposit allows LivingLab to reimburse you if you are not responsible for an unsuccessful lease agreement.